ltirrell/t4/API Guide/Installing a Package.md

 `install` starts by downloading the **package manifest**&mdash;essentially a `list` of things in the package.
 It then takes each file referenced by the package and downloads it to your `dest`.

-Once you `install` a remote package it becomes a local package, available in your local registry (for more on registries see ["Building a Package"](Building%20a%20Package.md)).
+Once you `install` a remote package it becomes a local package, available in your local registry.

 ## Browsing
 To open a local package, use `browse`: